James R. Asperger

 AIG v.
 Bank of America, Countrywide and Merrill Lynch

-Jim is currently representing AIG in suing Bank of America, Countrywide and Merrill Lynch for their alleged roles in perpetrating a massive fraud in marketing mortgage backed securities, resulting in nearly $10 billion in losses to AIG, and, ultimately, American taxpayers.
+Jim represented AIG in its successful lawsuit against Bank of America, Countrywide and Merrill Lynch for their alleged roles in perpetrating a massive fraud in marketing mortgage backed securities, resulting in a settlement for AIG of $650 million.

 Former General Counsel of Broadcom Corporation